-As shown in Figure 1, Ethernet storage unit shipments surpassed FC storage shipments in 2008.
-Industry analysts project continued gains in the Ethernet storage market share due to increasing deployment of "Ethernet only" data centers (which use a unified 10GbE infrastructure for all data and storage traffic), the emergence of cloud computing, and as FCoE solutions enter the mainstream.
+As shown in figure 1, growth in Ethernetbased storage capacity will continue to increase, widening the gap between it and FC storage.
+This growth will be due to increasing deployment of "Ethernet only" data centers (which use a unified 10 Gigabit Ethernet infrastructure for all data and storage traffic), the emergence of cloud computing, and FCoE solutions entering the mainstream.